NiklasPhabian/dissertation/mds/C3_Spires.md

 [^drift]: [https://terra.nasa.gov/about/terra-orbital-drift-information](https://terra.nasa.gov/about/terra-orbital-drift-information?_ga=2.113741903.959412644.1666982590-2093997614.1657309207)

-[^scan]: (+MODIS) flies south and scans west to east for daytime observations.
+[^scan]: Terra flies south and MODIS scans west to east for daytime observations.

 The along-scan position is a proxy for the viewing geometry.
 It gives us information about the sensor zenith (and thus the extent of the (+IFOV)) and whether the sensor looked left, right, or (approximately) straight down.
 Since we want to find a $R_0$ for every $R$ observed under a similar viewing geometry, we discretize the along-scan position at different resolutions.
 At a discretization of 1, we do not distinguish between different viewing geometries.
 At a discretization of 2, we only distinguish whether the sensor looked left or right.
 At a discretization of 3, we distinguish between the sensor looking left, right, or approximately straight down.
 At higher discretizations, we add further fidelity to the viewing geometry.

 ## Snow-Free Reflectance (R<sub>0</sub>) Library
 To compute the (+fSCA) for a reflectance spectrum $R$ observed for a given location, (+SPIReS) requires a snow-free reflectance spectrum $R_0$ for the same location.
 The question of what "same location" means immediately arises, considering that each observation has a unique geolocation and footprint.
 One could find the spatially closest observation by evaluating geodesic distances.
 However, evaluating possibly trillions of distances ad-hoc is computationally infeasible.
 The correct answer is that some degree of location discretization is required.

 Discretization enables us to bin observations sufficiently close to each other and consider them spatially coincidental.
 When using the standard gridded surface reflectance products, we assume every observation binned to the same grid cell is spatially coincident.
-As previously stated, our thesis is that this is a too strong a coarsening the geolocation is known to at least an order of magnitude higher precision.
+As previously stated, our thesis is that this is a too strong a coarsening specifically since the geolocation is known to have at least an order of magnitude higher precision.
 We thus create a $R_0$ library at a higher spatial resolution.

 The algorithm for finding a $R_0$ for each grid cell works as follows[^create_r0]: